-Unlike their honey-making cousins, many people don’t know what carpenter bees are, how to spot them, or how to treat for them once you know they are there.
-As always, we are here to help, telling you everything you need to know about these buzzy little wood-chewers.
+Unlike their honey-making cousins, many people don’t know what carpenter bees are, how to spot them, or how to treat a carpenter bee infestation them once you know they are there.
+As always, we are here to help, telling you everything you need to know about how to get rid of carpenter bees.

 How to Spot a Carpenter Bee